wardfranssen/text-to-commit-history/README.md

 # text-to-commit-history

 This project allows you to create a series of git commits that form a specified text pattern over a year.
-The text pattern is defined using a JSON file that maps letters to a grid of dates.
+The text pattern is defined using a JSON file that maps letters, numbers, punctuatiion and icons to a grid of dates.
+This JSON file can easily be edited to costumize everything.

 ## Prerequisites